hiteshhJ/ticketing-app/README.md

 - Application configuration, including support for environment variables.
 - Content security policies and headers to mitigate common web application attacks.
 - Support for unit and component testing with [Jest](https://jestjs.io/) and [React Testing Library](https://testing-library.com/docs/react-testing-library/intro/).

-You can see the deployed template here [https://luna-boilerplate.int.dev.jspaas.uk/](https://luna-boilerplate.int.dev.jspaas.uk/).
-You will need to be on the VPN to do so.

 ## Getting Started